Animation » Example Animations » 35. Swipe to delete

 A few details in the Item() component:

-• When the dragging stops (onDragEnd()), the handleDragEnd() function looks at the current offset or velocity.
+• When the dragging stops (onDragEnd() event), the handleDragEnd() function looks at the current offset and velocity (values provided by the event).

 • When one of those is high enough:

-• an useAnimationControls() animation will slide the item offscreen,
+• A useAnimate() animation will slide the item offscreen,

-• and the onDelete() function in the parent component is called.
+• and after a small setTimeout(), the onDelete() function in the parent component is called.

-• The items have a layout property (so that they animate to their new position automatically) and springy transition settings.
+• The items have a layout property so that they animate to their new position automatically, with springy transition settings.

 const initialItems = [0, 1, 2, 3, 4]